 The capital outlay category consists of any item having a life expectancy of five years or more, such as land, buildings, ground improvements, computers/technology, buses, vehicles, furnishings and equipment.
 One of the goals of the capital plan is to have all buses in the active fleet not exceeding twelve years of age.
 The regular replacement cycle includes the purchase of three buses per year.
 Two buses were purchased from Fund 001 in fiscal-year 2017.
 We purchased three buses in fiscal year 2019 and 2020 and purchased 2 buses in 2021.
-We will be purchasing 3 buses in 2022.
+We will be purchasing 4 buses in 2022.
+The majority of the cost of 2 of these buses will be coming from the additional federal dollars that the District has applied for and been granted.